Senate OKs fast-track of COVID aid, Harris casts tie-breaker - WTMJ

 Democrats in the chamber applauded after Harris announced the 51-50 vote at around 5:30 a.m.
 The action came after a grueling all-night session, where senators voted on amendments that could define the contours of the eventual COVID-19 aid bill.

-The budget now returns to the House, where it will have to be approved again due to the changes made by the Senate.
+The budget now returns to the House, where it will likely be approved again Friday to reflect the changes made by the Senate.
 Final passage will unlock the next phase in drafting of the virus relief bill, with the work divided among several congressional committees.

 Senate Majority Leader Chuck Schumer D-N.Y., called passage of the resolution the “first big step to putting our country back on the road to recovery.”

-Note: This story has been corrected to reflect that the U.S. economy is 9.9 million jobs shy of its pre-pandemic level.